Managing the Swill Feeding Risks through Environmental Health Officers

 Your role as an Environmental Health Officer – auditor, educator and notifier of suspect swill feeding

-The feeding of prohibited food waste, also known as swill feeding, is the act of feeding to pigs food scraps or food waste that contains meat or which has been in contact with meat.
+The feeding of prohibited pig feed is the act of feeding to pigs food scraps or food waste that contains meat or which has been in contact with meat.
 Recent surveys in Victoria have shown that about 10 percent of food premises provide food waste to piggeries.

-As an auditor of food premises, you play a unique role in educating food outlets of the risks associated with prohibited food waste, through routine audit questions, and the provision of educational material which promotes responsible disposal of food waste.
-Educational material has been prepared for food outlets in English, Arabic, Chinese and Vietnamese, which lists practical examples of food that is considered 'prohibited' for feeding to pigs.
+As an auditor of food premises, you play a unique role in educating food outlets of the risks associated with prohibited pig feed, through routine audit questions, and the provision of educational material which promotes responsible disposal of food waste.
+Educational material has been prepared for food outlets which lists practical examples of food that is considered 'prohibited' for feeding to pigs.

 The practice of swill feeding is illegal and can lead to the spread of exotic diseases in livestock which could devastate Australia's livestock industries.
 As an Environmental Health Officer routinely visiting food outlet premises you are in a unique position to identify and notify the Department of any food outlets you believe may be supplying prohibited food waste that is intended for pigs.

 If you suspect a food outlet is supplying prohibited food waste, please notify the Department by completing the Notification of Premises Supplying Food Waste to Livestock online form.
 Or Download the Notification of Premises Supplying Food Waste to Livestock PDF form

 Notifications will be reviewed by the Department and the risk posed assessed.
 Departmental officers will investigate instances of high risk activity with a view to enforcement action.

 Victoria is committed to achieving harmonised legislation around prohibited food waste with states and territories in order to improve overall compliance and awareness of the dangers associated with feeding prohibited pig feed.